dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

 !!!
 Note
     All relevant `result` attributes are batched.
 For example if you specified `exp_ops`, the resulting expectation values `result.expects` will be an array with shape _(3, 4, len(exp_ops), 11)_.

-Importantly, when you batch simulations **they are not run one after the other in a `for` loop**.
+Importantly, **batched simulations are not run sequentially in a `for` loop**.
 What is meant by *batching* is that instead of evolving from initial to final time a single state with shape _(2, 1)_ for each combination of argument, the whole batched state _(3, 4, 2, 1)_ is evolved **once** from initial to final time, which is much more efficient.

-## Two ways to batch
+## Batching modes

-There are two ways to batch simulations in **dynamiqs**.
+There are two ways to batch simulations in dynamiqs: **cartesian batching** and **flat batching**.

 ### Cartesian batching

 The simulation runs for all possible combinations of Hamiltonians, jump operators and initial states.
-This is the default mode in **dynamiqs**.
+This is the default mode.

-=== "For `dq.sesolve()`"
+=== "`dq.sesolve`"
-    The returned array has shape:
+    For `dq.sesolve`, the returned array has shape:
     ```
     result.states.shape = (...H, ...psi0, ntsave, n, 1)
     ```
+    where `...x` indicates the batching shape of `x`, i.e. its shape without the last two dimensions.

     !!!
-Example
-        For example if:
+Example "Example: Cartesian batching with `dq.sesolve`"
         - `H` has shape _(2, 3, n, n)_,
         - `psi0` has shape _(4, n, 1)_,

         then `result.states` has shape _(2, 3, 4, ntsave, n, 1)_.

-=== "For `dq.mesolve()`"
+=== "`dq.mesolve`"
-    The returned array has shape:
+    For `dq.mesolve`, the returned array has shape:
     ```
     result.states.shape = (...H, ...L0, ...L1,  (...), ...rho0, ntsave, n, n)
     ```
+    where `...x` indicates the batching shape of `x`, i.e. its shape without the last two dimensions.

     !!!
-Example
-        For example if:
+Example "Example: Cartesian batching with `dq.mesolve`"
         - `H` has shape _(2, 3, n, n)_,
         - `jump_ops = [L0, L1]` has shape _[(4, 5, n, n), (6, n, n)]_,
         - `rho0` has shape _(7, n, n)_,